<aside>

-Osteogenesis imperfecta (OI) is a heterogeneous group of inherited disorders of connective tissue characterised by bone fragility and other evidence of connective tissue malfunction.
+Osteogenesis imperfecta (OI) is a group of heritable connective tissue disorders primarily affecting bone fragility due to defective synthesis of type I collagen.

 </aside>